-Loans receivable balance as of June 30, 2019 are presented below.
+Loans receivable balance as of June 30, 2020 are presented below.
 In addition, the unpaid principal balance as of the same date is indicated in italics (in thousands):

-Ca rrying Value Unpaid Principal Balance
+Carrying Value Unpaid Principal Balance

-Loan Assets:
+Loans:

-Municipal loan assets \$ 1,180,956 \$ 1,222,357
+Municipal loans \$ 1,118,526 \$ 1,157,698

-Commonwealth loan assets and

-and guaranteed loan asset - 394,972
+Commonwealth loans and guaranteed loan - 394,972

-Public corporation loan assets 96,792 2,691,916
+Public corporation loans 198,156 2,818,181

-Other loan assets (private sector loan assets) ) - 454
+Other loans (private sector loans) - 422

-Allowance for loan losses (60,777)
+Allowance for loan losses (61,037)

-Total loans receivable, net \$ 1,216,971 \$ 4,309,699
+Loans receivable, net \$ 1,255,645 \$ 4,371,273

-During the year ended June 30, 2019, a provision for loan losses of \$60.8 million was recognized on the loans based on the evaluation of the risk characteristics of the loans, including such factors as the nature of individual credits outstanding, known and inherent risks in the portfolios, sources of repayment, adverse situations that may affect the borrower's ability to repay, the estimated value of underlying collateral, and general economic conditions, recognizing that potential changes in economic conditions or specifically, financial conditions of municipalities, were not subject to reasonable measurement.
+During the year ended June 30, 2020, \$0.3 million in provision for loan losses was recognized based on the evaluation of the risk characteristics of the loans, including such factors as the nature of individual credits outstanding, known and inherent risks in the portfolios, sources of repayment, adverse situations that may affect the borrower's ability to repay, the estimated value of underlying collateral, and general economic conditions, recognizing that potential changes in economic conditions or specifically, financial conditions of municipalities.

-Of the aforementioned balances, the following table presents the amounts of principal and interest collected during the year, with the carrying values (net of related allowance for loan losses) subject to collection remaining at June 30, 2019 (in thousands):
+Of the aforementioned balances, the following table presents the amounts of principal, interest and other income collected during the year (in thousands):